Article written by Alexander – Founder and Owner of swissdiverswatches.com

 There are many non-authorized dealers on the web that are very reliable, and highly respected, which means buying watches from them is safe.

-Amazon, to mention an example, is not an authorized dealer of Swiss Luxury Watches, but Amazon is indeed very reliable and highly respected, and is known to charge customers in a safe and secure manner, to deliver the watch in a professional and satisfactory fashion, and to offer assistance in settling disputes between the seller, and the customer.
+Amazon, to mention an example, is not an authorized dealer of Swiss luxury watches (or any watch brand for that matter) but Amazon is indeed very reliable and highly respected, and is known to charge customers in a safe and secure manner, to deliver the watch in a professional and satisfactory fashion, and to offer assistance in settling disputes between the seller, and the customer.

 I trust Amazon, and I’ve never had any difficulties or problems of any kind purchasing watches from them.

-If on the other hand there is a non-authorized dealer who doesn’t offer any warranty, it means they aren’t trustworthy, and you should avoid those who cannot or will not, for whatever reason, offer you a warranty.
+If on the other hand you come across a non-authorized dealer who doesn’t offer any warranty of any kind, it means they aren’t trustworthy, and you should avoid those who cannot or will not, for whatever reason, offer you a warranty.

 So why purchase luxury watches online if there is no guarantee that you’ll get the luxury watch brand’s very own official world wide warranty?